PedroCristo/portfolio_project_4/README.md

 * The navbar is fully responsive, collapsing into a hamburger menu when the screen size becomes smaller.

 ![Navbar](./assets/readme/features/tasty_blog_navbar_dropdown_menu.jpg)
-* In the navbar users can access to the categories list by clicking on the dropdown menu.
+* In the navbar users can access the categories list by clicking on the dropdown menu.

 ### Footer